joeshaw/roku-homekit/README.md

 Applications installed on the Roku appear as inputs on the HomeKit device.
-However, these inputs are static -- applications that are installed or removed will not be reflected until roku-homecontrol is restarted.
+However, these inputs are static -- applications that are installed or removed will not be reflected until roku-homekit is restarted.
 As far as I can tell this seems to be a limitation of HomeKit.